print

 There isn’t a single word about Him in secular history.
 Not a word, no mention of Him by the Romans.
 (Acts of God, p.
 152)

-Is this statement true?
-Is there no word about Jesus in secular history?
-The truth is that secular history does mention Jesus of Nazareth and its words corroborate the biblical record.
+But is this statement true?
+Is there no word about Jesus in secular records?
+Contrary to this view, secular history does mention Jesus of Nazareth and its words corroborate the biblical record.
 Consider the chronicle of Cornelius Tacitus (55 to 117 A.D.).

 Tacitus was a Roman statesman and historian.
-He held several positions in the Roman government, including that of proconsul, or governor of the Roman provinces in Asia.
+He held several positions in the Roman government, including that of proconsul, or governor, of the provinces in Asia.
 Tacitus is also regarded as the "greatest historian" of ancient Rome.

-One of the crowning achievements of Tacitus’ work is Annals, a 16 volume history of the Julian emperors from Tiberius to Nero, written between 115 and 117 A.D.
+One of the crowning achievements of his work is Annals, a 16 volume history of the Julian emperors from Tiberius to Nero, written between 115 and 117 A.D.
 In this work, Tacitus wrote about persistent reports of Jesus’ resurrection.

 ...to get rid of the report, Nero fastened the guilt and inflicted the most exquisite tortures on a class hated for their abominations, called Christians by the populace.
 Christus, from whom the name had its origin, suffered the extreme penalty during the reign of Tiberius at the hand of one of our procurators, Pontius Pilatus, and a most mischievous superstition, thus checked for the moment, again broke out not only in Judaea, the first source of the evil, but even in Rome where all things hideous and shameful from every part of the world find their centre and become popular.
+(Annals book 15 chapter 44)

 When using the words "a most mischievous superstition," Tacitus was referring to the belief in Jesus’ resurrection.
 This belief spread throughout the empire.
 When Roman officials heard of it, they considered it a superstition.
 However, those who were eyewitnesses called it a miracle.